 While car accident injuries vary from person to person and from crash to crash, some vehicle-related injuries are fairly common.
 This article provides a general overview of common car accident injuries.
 More specific information for a particular case should always be obtained from a doctor.

 Head and Back Injuries

 Head injuries are among the most serious car accident injuries.
 Seated drivers and passengers involved in high-speed collisions can strike their heads against steering wheels, dashboards, or windows.
-This can cause traumatic brain injuries, ranging from mild concussions to comas and lasting cognitive problems.
+These impacts can cause traumatic brain injuries, ranging from mild concussions to comas and lasting cognitive problems.
 Often extensive medical treatment and long-term medical care are required after such injuries.
 Head injuries can also lead to skull fractures, hearing loss, and vision problems.

 Back injuries are also common.
 Any damage to the spinal cord can cause significant nerve damage.
-Patients may experience reduced sensation of and control over their arms, hands, legs, feet, and other body parts, while more serious forms of spinal damage can leave patients permanently paralyzed.
+Patients may experience reduced sensation in and control over their arms, hands, legs, feet, and other body parts, while more serious forms of spinal damage can leave patients permanently paralyzed.

 Another common car accident injury is a herniated disk.
 This tends to be less severe than spinal damage or head injuries, but can still cause significant problems.
 Patients often experience numb or tingling sensations, muscle weakness, and arm or leg pain.

 Neck and Chest Injuries

 Probably the most well known car accident injury is whiplash.
 Sudden movement of the head and neck (such as from a rear-end collision) can cause serious neck muscle and ligament damage.
 Whiplash injuries can differ from person to person, depending on the accident and the health of the person involved in it.
 Generalized neck pain and swelling is also fairly common.
 It is also not unheard of for patients to suffer temporary vocal cord paralysis after a car accident.